 Banned drinker register (BDR)

-From 1 September 2017 all Territorians and visitors to the Northern Territory will need to show photo ID to buy takeaway alcohol.
+Since 1 September 2017 all Territorians and visitors to the Northern Territory wanting to buy takeaway alcohol need to show photo ID for the Banned Drinker Register (BDR).

-The register will identify people who are banned from purchasing takeaway alcohol and stop them from buying it.
+The BDR identifies people who are banned from purchasing takeaway alcohol and stops their purchase.

-It will assist in reducing alcohol-related harm to individuals, families and the community.
+It assists in reducing alcohol-related harm to individuals, families and the community.

 How the register will help

-A range of therapeutic support options will be in place to allow people who are placed on the register to get the help and support they need to deal with alcohol abuse.
+A range of therapeutic support options are in place so people who are placed on the register can get the help and support they need to deal with alcohol misuse.

-People who are on a shorter ban can request an assessment.
+People who are on a shorter ban can also request an assessment.

-Treatment will not be compulsory.
-It will be up to the individual to decide whether they need and want help to address a drinking problem.
+Treatment is not compulsory.
+It is up to the person to decide whether they need and want help to address their drinking problem.

 Who this will help

-The effects of alcohol abuse are often felt by the most vulnerable in our community, such as children and families subject to domestic violence.
+The effects of alcohol misuse are often felt by the most vulnerable in our community, such as children and families subject to domestic violence.

-The objective of the register is to reduce the harm to individuals, families and the wider community caused by alcohol abuse, as well as assist managing crime and anti-social behaviour.
+The objective of the BDR is to reduce the harm to individuals, families and the wider community caused by alcohol misuse, and to reduce anti-social behaviour.